What is Next Gen Stats?

 - Air Yards to the Sticks (AYTS)

-- Air Yards to the Sticks shows the amount of Air Yards ahead or behind the first down marker on average completions on 3rd down for a passer.
-The metric indicates if the passer is completing his 3rd down attempts at or past the 3rd down marker, or if he is relying on his skill position players to make yards after catch.
+- Air Yards to the Sticks shows the amount of Air Yards ahead or behind the first down marker on all attempts for a passer.
+The metric indicates if the passer is attempting his passes past the 1st down marker, or if he is relying on his skill position players to make yards after catch.

 - Efficiency (EFF)